UniOfLeicester/git-novice/_episodes/04-changes.md

 > 3. "Discuss effects of Mars' climate on the Mummy"
 >
 > > ## Solution
-> > Answer 1 is not descriptive enough,
+> > Answer 1 is not descriptive enough, and the purpose of the commit is unclear;
-> > and answer 2 is too descriptive and redundant,
+> > and answer 2 is redundant to using "git diff" to see what changed in this commit;
-> > but answer 3 is good: short but descriptive.
+> > but answer 3 is good: short, descriptive, and imperative.
 > {: .solution}
 {: .challenge}